fl1d/w0ex.github.io/_pages/guide_en.md

     <b>【Case 1】 The internship is canceled or postponed</b><br>
     　＜Documents to be submitted＞<br>
-    　(1)Documents showing that you planned to do an internship by September 30, 2020<br>
+    　(1)Documents showing that you planned to do an internship by March 31, 2021<br>
     　(2)Documents showing that the internship was canceled or postponed due to the influence of the COVID-19<br><br>

     <b>【Case 2】 You applied for an internship but were not accepted</b><br>